-A Small Opportunity Grant funded by START and implemented by ICLEI Africa under the Future Resilience for African Cities and Lands (FRACTAL) program enabled city and national stakeholders from Lusaka, Zambia and Windhoek, Namibia, to engage in discussions on the cities’ contribution to national and international climate change commitments.
+A Small Opportunity Grant funded by FRACTAL, managed by START and implemented by ICLEI Africa, enabled national and city stakeholders from Lusaka, Zambia and Windhoek, Namibia, to engage in discussions on the cities’ contribution to national and international climate change commitments.

-The ICLEI Africa team highlights findings from the over 60 Cities and Regions Talanoa Dialogues organized by ICLEI and partners in 40 countries, and provides insights on the discussions that were held in Lusaka and Windhoek.
+The ICLEI Africa team discusses highlights and impacts of the Cities and Regions Talanoa Dialogues organized by ICLEI and partners in 40 countries.

-Representatives from across the world are meeting at COP24 in Poland, and the discussions centre on how Parties can fully implement the Paris Agreement – limiting global temperature rise this century to just 1.5 degrees Celsius and achieving carbon neutrality.
 Cities around the world have been in the spotlight for their ambitious climate plans and actions, and climate researchers have been supporting them to access better data and build more resilient decision-making pathways.
 But connections between local and national level governments, and local and national level research, need to be strengthened to see climate action scaled up.
 ICLEI Africa has been at the forefront of strengthening multi-level governance on the African continent through its continued implementation of multi-stakeholder dialogues.

-Since COP23 in 2017, facilitative dialogues have been taking place around the world to take stock of progress towards the long-term goals of the Paris Agreement, and the implementation of Nationally Determined Contributions (NDCs).
-These dialogues are known as Talanoa Dialogues, a concept which was introduced into international negotiations during COP23.
-Talanoa is a traditional Fijian word used in the Pacific region to reflect a process of inclusive, participatory and transparent dialogue.
-The ethos of the dialogue is to bring together stakeholders to discuss cross-cutting challenges in a space conducive to honest and open communication.
+In 2017, facilitative dialogues took place around the world to take stock of progress towards the long-term goals of the Paris Agreement, and the implementation of Nationally Determined Contributions (NDCs).
+These dialogues were known as Talanoa Dialogues – Talanoa is a traditional Fijian word used in the Pacific region to reflect a process of inclusive, participatory and transparent dialogue.
+The ethos of the dialogue was to bring together stakeholders to discuss cross-cutting challenges in a space conducive to honest and open communication.

-The Cities and Regions Talanoa Dialogues have a specific focus on enabling discussions related to how cities and towns engage with and contribute to national and international climate change commitments, policies and plans.
-The dialogues are a way to facilitate critical multi-level, multi-sectoral conversations and knowledge sharing.
-They were launched by ICLEI at the ninth World Urban Forum in 2018, with the Global Covenant of Mayors for Climate & Energy (GCoM) and the United Nation’s Human Settlements Programme (UN-Habitat) as special partners.
-The submissions from each dialogue will form part of the discussions at COP24.
+The Cities and Regions Talanoa Dialogues had a specific focus on enabling discussions related to how cities and towns engage with and contribute to national and international climate change commitments, policies and plans.
+The dialogues were a way to facilitate critical multi-level governance and knowledge sharing.
+They were launched at the ninth World Urban Forum in 2018, with the Global Covenant of Mayors for Climate & Energy (GCoM) and the United Nations Human Settlements Programme (UN-Habitat) as special partners to ICLEI.

 While cities have inspired a ground-up movement of action on climate, national governments also have a critical role to play in advancing coordinated action of cities, together with civil society, the private sector and other non-state actors.
 National governments can play a catalytic role in raising finance for subnational governments by establishing enabling legislation and providing clarity on the mandates and responsibilities of different tiers of government.
 Sectors such as water and energy particularly require coordinated decision-making across multiple levels of governance, with key mandates held by national governments.